Phil Gordon (poker player): World Series of Poker

-Phil Gordon first entered The World Series of Poker (WSOP) Main Event in 2001 and finished fourth, winning nearly $400,000.
+Gordon first entered The World Series of Poker (WSOP) Main Event in 2001 and finished fourth, winning nearly $400,000.
 In 2002, he made two more WSOP final tables, finishing sixth in the $2,000 Pot Limit hold 'em event and third in the $2,500 Omaha Hi/Lo Split event.
 At the 2005 WSOP, he finished third in the $1,500 No Limit Texas hold 'em Shootout event.
 Although he made several WSOP final tables, he has yet to win a bracelet.
 However, he did win the 2010 WSOP Ante Up For Africa event, defeating actress Shannon Elizabeth heads up.
 He donated the entire $129,086 first place prize to the charity.

 World Poker Tour

 In March 2004 Gordon knocked out two players at once, one of them former World Series of Poker main event champion Chris Moneymaker, to win the WPT's Bay 101 Shooting Stars tournament.
 In 2002, Gordon won the professional division of the first UltimateBet Aruba tournament, before losing the championship to the amateur division's winner, Juha Helppi.